takiwaki/Blastwave/HYD1D/README.md

       make all

+If you want th delete all the analysis, type `make allclean`
 # How to change the parameters
 Let us try to change the parameters.
 Before change it.
 Confirm you are logining in `more.cfca.nao.ac.jp`.
 If you are still in the directory where `Simulation.x` exists, change the directory.